bain-cs110/bain-cs110.github.io/pages/syllabus.md

 2. That your program runs without intervention (except those assignments that ask for human input).
 3. That your program is NOT dependent on running on _your specific_ computer.

-If you are submitting a partially complete assignment, please a Canvas comment that explains which parts of the assignment you completed and which parts you did not.
+If you are submitting a partially complete assignment, add a Canvas comment that explains which parts of the assignment you completed and which parts you did not.
 If you were having a specific problem with completing that part of the assignment (other than "ran out of time"), make sure to describe what you tried and why you were unable to fix it.

-If your program does not run, you will not receive full credit no matter how small the error.
+<mark>If your program does not run, you will not receive full credit no matter how small the error.</mark>

-You will receive your assignment grades on Canvas within a week of your submission.
-If you find an issue with the grading of your assignment, please see edSTEM for a link to the Mistake Form.
+You will generally receive your assignment grades on Canvas within a week of your submission.

 ### Mini-Quizzes